ooz/mocs/spaceships/the-mosquito/README.md

 I built the first version in summer 2017.
 It started as a scooter, boat or submarine, inspired by motorcycles with sidecars.
 Since then, I iterated multiple times, improving stability, connection points, pilot space and aesthetics.
+It is still ones of my favorites due to the interesting asymmetry, small form factor and plenty of movable parts.

 * The part base are various Lego Star Wars sets
 * Time needed to digitalize the model using [BrickLink Studio](https://studio.bricklink.com/v2/build/studio.page): ~80 minutes (first time doing this, now I am more comfortable finding parts 😃)